 - The polite way to accept a red envelope is with both hands.
 Accepting the envelope with one hand is also considered bad luck.

-Chinese New Year is a festive holiday where people celebrate around the world.
+Chinese New Year is a festive holiday that people celebrate around the world.
 Even if you’ve never celebrated the Lunar New Year in the past, you can still take part this year by trying a few of these fun Chinese traditions.
 Besides giving red envelopes, we also recommend serving a traditional New Year’s dinner of Chinese dumplings for extra luck!